 - Juice from ½ lemon

-- Stir in the garlic and chilli and fry for couple more minutes
+- Stir in the garlic and chilli (if using) and fry for a couple more minutes

-- Add the tinned tomatoes, chickpeas and coconut milk.
+- Add in the tinned tomatoes, drained chickpeas and coconut milk.

 - Bring to the boil, then reduce the heat and simmer for a few minutes

-- Finally taste, and adjust the taste with more salt and pepper if needed.
+- Finally taste and adjust with more salt and pepper if needed